SimeonLukas/Blog/content/posts/20241124/index.en.md

 # Genesis

 Back in 2018, I was looking for a way to emulate a keyboard.
 At the time, I was building a photo booth for my wedding and needed keyboard inputs for a program I had downloaded from GitHub.
 Today, I find myself facing a similar challenge – this time for a work project.
-You can find details here: [Digital Wheel of Fortune: Fun and Games for Tourism Ministry](https://simeon.staneks.de/en/posts/20241120/).
+You can find details here: [Digital Wheel of Fortune: Fun Gimmick for Tourism Pastoral Events](https://simeon.staneks.de/en/posts/20241120/).

 ![ATmega32u4: Pro Micro](images/foto00001.jpeg)